 Examples include inspections at rail border crossings by CBP agents, which can often lead to significant delays and mandated mechanical inspections.
-Under FRA regulations, each time a railcar departs a yard, terminal, or industrial facility, it is required to be inspected by either a qualified mechanical inspector or a train crew member for specific defects that would adversely affect the safe operation of the train.
-There is currently over 70 mechanical and safety inspection criteria, therefore the inspection process typically takes between two and three hours (dwell time) during which each train is "grounded" in a maintenance yard.
-In addition, the current railcar inspection process is tedious, labor intensive, dangerous, and in general, lacks the level of objectivity that may be achievable using technology.
+Under FRA regulations, each time a railcar departs a yard, terminal or industrial facility, it is required to be inspected by either a qualified mechanical inspector or a train crew member for specific defects that would adversely affect the safe operation of the train.
+There are currently over 70 mechanical and safety inspection criteria, therefore the inspection process typically takes between two and three hours (dwell time) during which each train is "grounded" in a maintenance yard.
+In addition, the current railcar inspection process is tedious, labor intensive, dangerous and in general, lacks the level of efficiency and objectivity that may be achievable using technology.

-In order to effectively detect structural or mechanical defects, railcar inspectors today need to walk around the car and crawl underneath the undercarriage with a flashlight to inspect each physical component.
-Because this process is so lengthy, and hazardous, it is only utilized for pre-departure mechanical inspections.
+In order to effectively detect structural or mechanical defects, railcar inspectors today need to walk around the car and under current practice, they are unable to inspect undercarriage components.
+Because this process is so lengthy and hazardous, it is only utilized for predeparture mechanical inspections.
 Otherwise, cars are only inspected with this level of scrutiny in shops before undergoing major repairs.
 In addition to the inherent safety and efficiency challenges of manual inspections, records of these inspections are generally not retained unless a billed repair is performed.
 Thus, the maintenance of railcar structural components is almost entirely reactive rather than predictive, making repairs and maintenance less efficient.

 For many years, the rail industry, through the AAR and its subsidiary TTCI, has been evaluating the feasibility of using technology, and has most recently focused on the objective of performing remote mechanical inspections prior to a train arriving at a rail yard.
-In the first phase, car inspectors would remotely perform visual inspections of multiple train "consists", which are a group of rail vehicles which are permanently or semi-permanently coupled together to form a unified set of equipment, from a regional inspection station, and generate work orders for detected anomalies.
-These will be distributed to the respective yards prior to a train arriving at the yard facility.
-The time-consuming process of physical inspection would be significantly reduced, leading to a significant increase in average velocity and decreased labor cost.
+In the first phase, car inspectors would remotely perform visual inspections of multiple train "consists", a group of rail vehicles which are permanently or semi-permanently coupled together to form a unified set of equipment, from a regional inspection station and generate work orders for detected anomalies.
+These anomalies will be distributed to the respective yards prior to a train arriving at the yard facility.
+The timeconsuming process of physical inspection would be significantly reduced, leading to a significant increase in average velocity and decreased labor cost.
 We believe this lends itself to the natural progression of automating the inspection process, taking inspectors from the physical inspection to the required actions for diagnosing and resolving issues.

-The second phase is to convert the inspection process to a complete automated system that will inspect the entire car via an "intelligent system".
+We are currently in the process of converting the inspection process to a complete automated system that will inspect the entire car via an "intelligent system".
 This would implement a wayside inspection portal employing a combination of sensors capturing live images and sensor data, of each side, top and undercarriage.
 Software algorithms interpret the data to identify defects or anomalies.
 This inspection technology increases average speed and consequently overall return on investment of our customers due to the following:

-- 1. the safety risks associated with manual car inspection will be minimized through reduced exposure to potential yard hazards; and - 2. reducing inspection time will increase yard efficiency and improve overall network capacity by also reducing the time needed to process inbound and outbound trains.
+- 1. The safety risks associated with manual car inspection will be minimized through reduced exposure to potential yard hazards; and - 2.
+Reducing inspection time will increase yard efficiency and improve overall network capacity by also reducing the time needed to process inbound and outbound trains.